How a Garbage Disposal Works

 Running water helps flush small particles of food waste out of the grinding chamber and into the plumbing system.
 The water helps to carry the particles through the pipes and prevent clogs.

-How to Maintain a Garbage Disposal
+How to Keep a Disposal Working Longer

 Regular maintenance of garbage disposals is crucial to ensure efficient operation.
 You should run cold water while the disposal is in use.
 Running cold water while operating a garbage disposal helps to solidify fats and oils.
 The garbage disposal grinds the solidified fats and oils and flushes them out with fewer complications.
 Garbage disposal manufacturers recommend periodically cleaning the disposal by grinding ice cubes or citrus peels.
-This helps to eliminate odors and maintain its performance.
+This helps to cut odors and maintain its performance.

-A garbage disposal works by using a motor to spin a grinding mechanism.
+A disposal works by using a motor to spin a grinding mechanism.
 This shreds food waste into small particles.
 Water flushes out the particles into the drainage system.